engineal/mips-minecraft/README.md

 2. If your hardware will handle read requests, create a new function to handle memory read requests.

-   1. This function should read the physical address from the `physical_address mem` scoreboard value.
+   1. This function should read the physical address from the `physical_address mips32r6_mem` scoreboard value.
 Your function should only respond to a range of physical address that you'll need.
 You'll have to make sure this range doesn't collide with any other hardware components.
-   2. This function should write the data to the `value mem` scoreboard value.
+   2. This function should write the data to the `value mips32r6_mem` scoreboard value.
    3. Tag your read function in the mips32r6:read tag by including your read function in a file with this path: `data/mips32r6/tags/functions/read.json`.

 3. If your hardware will handle write requests, create a new function to handle memory write requests.

-  1. This function should read the physical address from the `physical_address mem` scoreboard value.
+  1. This function should read the physical address from the `physical_address mips32r6_mem` scoreboard value.
 Your function should only respond to a range of physical address that you'll need.
 You'll have to make sure this range doesn't collide with any other hardware components.
-  2. This function should read the data to write from the `value mem` scoreboard value.
+  2. This function should read the data to write from the `value mips32r6_mem` scoreboard value.
   3. Tag your write function in the mips32r6:write tag by including your write function in a file with this path: `data/mips32r6/tags/functions/write.json`.

 Take a look at the ram, rom, and vga hardware components in this repo for an example.

 ## License
 #### MIT License